 The concept of portable vaporization predates the release of products specifically designed and sold as portable vaporizers.
 A flame from a lighter or butane torch could be held to an improvised chamber that housed the herb, which was then heated to the point of vaporization but still below the point of combustion.
 The first product designed and marketed as a portable herb vaporizer was created by Eagle Bill Amato, a Cherokee medicine man who is credited as popularizing vaporization through demonstrations at events promoting cannabis use.
 Released in 1994, his vaporizer, named the Shake and Vape, was a glass pipe with an herb chamber on top of a bulb, to which a flame was applied.
 The heated air in the bulb would then vaporize the herb in the chamber, making it the first convection-style portable vaporizer.

-The Launch Box by Magic Flight was released in 2009 and was immediately popular due to its size and price.
+The Magic Flight Launch Box was released in 2009 and was immediately popular due to its size and price.
 It was a relatively inexpensive and extremely durable battery operated vaporizer that was made in the USA.
-The battery was removable and shaped like a standard AA battery, and whole device could fit in the palm of a hand, providing extremely discreet use.
+The battery was removable and shaped like a standard AA battery, and the whole device could fit in the palm of a hand, providing extremely discreet use.
 The Launch Box remains a popular choice for vaporizing enthusiasts to this day.

 Since the proliferation of pen vaporizers, the market has only continued to expand, with new styles and brands constantly being offered.
 In 2011, Arizer Tech offered the first high-end portable vaporizer called the Arizer Solo, featuring a much larger herb chamber than any electronic vaporizer on the market at the time.
 Storz & Bickel, the company which manufactures the extremely well-known Volcano vaporizer, entered the portable market with the Crafty and Mighty in 2014, which have since become the premiere brands of portable vaporizers.
 Other major portable dry herb vaporizer brands include Cloud Vapez, Grenco Science, Pax, and the Sidekick by 7th Floor.